the-turing-way/the-turing-way/Chapter_Version_Control.md

 **Clone:** Copy of an existing Git repository, normally from some remote location to your local environment.
 When you clone a repo you copy its entire history as well as all branches.

 **Commit:** Snapshot of project history.
-Records changes to the repository with.
-A commit can contain the changes of a single file or a range of files and directories.
+A commit can be made after changes of a single file or a range of files and directories.

 **Commit message:** A message the user can attach to a commit to explain what it contains.